 I hope you like what you see here.
-If you do, comment, tell your friends and come back.
+If you do, leave a comment, tell your friends and come back.
 If you don’t, come back when you are in a better mood.
 Tell your friends anyway.

 Thanks for visiting,